Fish Spawning Indicator

 Any forestry activities that would disturb perennial (permanent) river or lake beds, or wetlands, when fish are spawning are not permitted without resource consent.
 Spawning periods vary depending on the fish species and its location, so we developed the Fish Spawning Indicator to help councils and foresters manage and plan forestry operations.

-The tool will show where and when fish that are sensitive to disturbance are spawning.
+The Fish Spawning Indicator shows where and when fish that are sensitive to disturbance are spawning.
 This will make it clear which forestry activities are permitted, and which ones will need consent (if permitted activity conditions are not met).
-It will be available by May 2018 when the National Environmental Standards for Plantation Forestry (NES-PF) regulations commence.
+The tool is available online.

 Note: The guidance on the use of this information and associated reports is written in relation to the NES-PF context only.
 The guidance documents should not be used in any other context without guidance from the agencies responsible for the species in question, including the Department of Conservation or the relevant Fish and Game Council.